 - Transcripts also provide a text description of the audio.
 They can be time-indexed but are not synchronized with the video.
 They exist in a separate document and appear outside the video player.

-When requesting video production from the University’s Video Productions Services team, you should indicate that the video be delivered with captions.
+To best way to ensure captions and transcripts are high quality and accurate is to procure professional captioning services.
+When requesting video production from the University’s Video Production Services team, you should indicate that the video be delivered with captions.

 Refer to the Social Media Accessibility Guidelines for more information about open and closed captions for social media platforms.